 However, your DEA registration status will be “expired” until it is renewed or final action is taken.
-Under this status, pharmacies will likely be unwilling to fill your controlled substance prescriptions.
-Our attorneys have helped prescribers resolve this issue with big box pharmacies, allowing controlled substance scripts to be filled.
+Under this status, pharmacies will probably be unwilling to fill your controlled substance prescriptions.
+Our attorneys have helped prescribers resolve this issue with big-box pharmacies, allowing controlled substance scripts to be filled.

 Send this to a friend